Pearson-Higher-Ed/design/c/inputs/beta/index.md

       **Read only** indicates that a field is active, but not editable.

       **Disabled** state is a form input that is unavailable for interaction.

+      **Error** is used when a field has been filled out incorrectly.
+This state should always be paired with an explanatory message.
+(Note the inclusion of an 'X' icon to differentiate from the standard focus state for color blind users.)
     contents:
       - type: narrow image
         src: ./assets/states.png
-        caption: The four basic states.
+        caption: The five basic states.
 Note the focus is left up to the browser, this is an approximation of the Macintosh style.

   - type: section
     name: Text